ahmed-alic/microblog-testing/README.md

    - `FLASK_APP`: Set to `microblog.py`
    - `SECRET_KEY`: Randomly generated for security
    - `DATABASE_URL`: Database connection string (SQLite is used by default)
+3. **Persistent Storage**:
+   - Docker volume mounted at `/data` for database persistence
+   - SQLite database stored at `/data/app.db`
+   - Note: On free tier services, data may not persist during extended inactive periods

 ### Deployment Challenges